-- Painless swelling of lymph nodes in the neck, underarm, or groin area that does not go away in a few weeks
+Painless swelling of lymph nodes in the neck, underarm, or groin area that does not go away within a few weeks

-- Pain in the lymph nodes associated with alcohol intake
+Pain in the lymph nodes triggered by drinking alcohol

-If the lymph nodes in the chest are affected, they may press on the windpipe and cause shortness of breath, cough, or chest discomfort.
+If the lymph nodes in the chest are affected, they may press on structures in the lung and cause shortness of breath, cough, or chest discomfort.

-The doctor may use certain symptoms to help describe the disease, called staging.
+The doctor may also use certain symptoms to help describe the disease in a process known as staging.
 Each stage may be subdivided into "A" and "B" categories.

-A means that a person has not experienced B symptoms, listed below.
+A means that a person has not experienced B symptoms, which are listed below.

-B means that a person has experienced the following symptoms:
+B means that a person has experienced one or more of the following symptoms:

-- Unexplained weight loss of more than 10% of original body weight during the six months before diagnosis
+Unexplained weight loss of more than 10% of original body weight during the 6 months before diagnosis

-- Drenching night sweats.
-Most patients say that either their nightclothes or the sheets on the bed are actually wet.
+Drenching night sweats.
+Most patients say their nightclothes or the sheets on the bed were wet enough to have to change them during the night.
 Sometimes, heavy sweating occurs during the day.